Table of contents

 That’s why every business needs an SEO marketing strategy.

-But, don’t worry — that’s why we have SEO tactics that can dramatically improve your chances.
+But, don’t worry — we have SEO tactics that can dramatically improve your chances.

 To understand these methods, you first need to understand how search engines work in the first place.